rbaumgarten/xlt-testsuite-documentation/README.md

 ## Test Suite Setup Guide

+The following prerequisites and installation steps are needed to run the test suite with the __XLT Script Developer__ in Firefox or the __XLT Framework__ orchestrating different WebDrivers.
+For further help please visit [XLT Online](https://lab.xceptance.de/releases/xlt/latest/):

 ### XLT Script Developer

-The following prerequisites and installation steps are needed to run the test suite with the __XLT Script Developer__ in Firefox or to run the test suite with the __XLT Framework__ and WebDrivers:

 #### Prerequisites